ronaldoussoren/pyobjc/docs/apinotes/MetalKit.rst

 .. note::

-   This framework is only available on macOS 10.11 and later for 64-bit binaries.
+   This framework is only available on macOS 10.11 and later.

 The full API is available from Python.